GreatNateDev/Pokemon-Battle-Quest/README.md

 Make a pull request with the feature(s) you have made!

 ## TODO:
+add trainers all the way up to champion\
 add all abilities from gen 3\
 add all items from gen 3\
 add all pokemon from gen 3\
-add all moves from gen 3\
+add all moves from gen 3
-add trainers all the way up to champion